Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Global Rotation Equivariance

 Global rotation Equivariance refers to the symmetry of a function with respect to global phase shifts \cite{huang2025holographic}.
 Let $\mathbf{x} \in \mathbb{C}^{C \times H \times W}$ denote a complex-valued input tensor with $C$ channels and $(H,W)$ spatial dimensions, and let $T_\theta$ be a global rotation operator such that $T_\theta(\mathbf{x}) = \mathbf{x} \cdot e^{j\theta}$ for any angle $\theta \in [0, 2\pi)$.
 A neural transformation $\mathcal{F}: \mathbb{C}^{(C,H,W)} \to \mathbb{C}^{(C',H',W')}$ is defined as global rotation-equivariant if and only if it commutes with $T_\theta$:

 The rationale for imposing this constraint for phase modeling lies in the topological nature of the phase.
-Unlike magnitude, which resides in Euclidean space, phase is inherently circular, residing on the manifold $S^1$.
+Unlike magnitude, which resides in Euclidean space, phase is inherently circular, residing on the manifold $S^1$ \cite{klein2020torus}.
 On this manifold, standard Euclidean metrics are ill-defined due to the rotational symmetry.
-By enforcing $U(1)$-equivariance, the model aligns with this circular geometry, treating the absolute phase orientation as arbitrary while rigorously preserving the \textit{relative} phase differences such as GD and IP that encode signal structure.
+By enforcing global rotation equivariance, the model aligns with this circular geometry, treating the absolute phase orientation as arbitrary while rigorously preserving the \textit{relative} phase differences such as GD and IP that encode signal structure.

 It is important to clarify the physical interpretation of this rotation in the context of analytic speech signal.
-Preserving the real-valued nature of speech signal requires Hermitian symmetry in the frequency domain ($X[-k] = X[k]^*$).
+Preserving the real-valued nature of speech signal requires Hermitian symmetry in the frequency domain, i.e., for spectrum X at frequency bin k, we have $X[-k] = X[k]^*$, with * representing conjugation.
 A true global rotation $e^{j\theta}$ across strictly all frequencies would yield a complex time-domain signal.
 However, modern speech enhancement networks operate on the \textit{single-sided} spectrum, which effectively models the analytic signal.
-In this domain, applying a global rotation $e^{j\theta}$ corresponds to a constant phase shift of the analytic representation (a fractional Hilbert transform).
-Since this operation preserves the signal's temporal envelope and relative phase structure, the absolute phase orientation carries indistinguishable information.
-Consequently, enforcing global rotation equivariance is physically justified: it prevents the network from wasting capacity on the arbitrary alignment of the carrier, ensuring the learned representations are invariant to the coordinate system of the complex plane.
+In this domain, applying a global rotation $e^{j\theta}$ corresponds to a constant phase shift of the analytic representation (a fractional Hilbert transform\cite{lohmann1996}).
+Since this operation preserves the signal's temporal envelope and relative phase structure, the absolute phase orientation carries indistinguishable information, a finding also supported by recent perceptual studies \cite{zhang2024unrestricted}.
+Consequently, enforcing global rotation equivariance is justified: it prevents the network from wasting capacity on the arbitrary alignment of the carrier, ensuring the learned representations are invariant to the coordinate system of the complex plane.